lewagon/dotfiles/README.md

     git clone git@github.com:#{you}/dotfiles.git
     cd dotfiles

+Then edit the ```gitconfig``` and other files with your own preferences.
+Then when you're done, save these config (that's why you forked the repo).

+    git commit -am "My identity in the gitconfig" git push origin master

+Now you can run the install script.
+It will not override existing config files, just rename them as ```#{file}.backup```.

     ./install.sh

 There is configuration for `zsh` so switch your shell from the default `bash` to `zsh` on OS X: